 Asheville, North Carolina is the perfect spot for a long weekend trip.
-Asheville is located in western North Carolina’s Blue Ridge Mountains.
+Asheville, NC (not to be confused with Nashville, TN) Asheville is located in western North Carolina’s Blue Ridge Mountains.
 It’s known for the surrounding gorgeous mountains, the historic Biltmore estate & of course one of my personal favorites the craft beer scene!

 Your weekend in Asheville: How to get there